FAQ and troubleshooting

 How do I set up an automated launch of AXIOM after imaging?

-You cannot launch a third-party software from TaskForce itself.
-However, there are automation tools that allow TaskForce to be integrated into a workflow with Magnet AXIOM.
-For instance, Magnet AUTOMATE.
-Atola team closely cooperates with Magnet's developers to support and enhance this integration.
+You cannot launch third-party software from TaskForce itself.
+However, with Magnet AUTOMATE, TaskForce can be integrated into a workflow with Magnet AXIOM.
+The Atola team closely cooperates with Magnet's developers to support and enhance this integration.
 See how it works.

 Another option is a folder monitor/watchdog.
 Use an app that tracks when a new image file appears in a specific folder.
 After that, such an app can launch Magnet AXIOM against the newly created image.
 There are many watchdog tools on the web.